sanjay-azad/en/docs/society.md

 We have to identify that the hatred and affection are the two faces of the same coin.
 The coin is our sense of strong identification with our beliefs.

-The whole polity, economy and religions are being led by such belifs.
+The whole polity, economy and religions are being led by such beliefs.
 We think democracy is the best form of government we have devised.
 But at a time, when people themselves don't know how their belief system is being manipulated - relying on their instinct and judgement is a suicidal system.